SharePoint/sp-dev-docs/docs/spfx/toolchain/update-latest-packages.md

 Along with the framework packages, you may also need to update `react` and `office-ui-fabric-react` packages.
 Make sure you read the [release notes](https://aka.ms/spfx-release-notes) for that specific release to infer which packages require updates and plan accordingly.

-### Using npm outdated with project targeting SharePoint 2016
+### Using the "npm outdated" command with a project

 Starting from Feature Pack 2, SharePoint 2016 supports SharePoint Framework solutions.
-SharePoint 2016 uses an older version of the SharePoint Framework, than the version available in SharePoint Online.
-When scaffolding new projects, the SharePoint Framework Yeoman generator prompts you to choose if your solution should be using the latest version of the SharePoint Framework and be working only with SharePoint Online or if it should use an older version of the SharePoint Framework and work with both SharePoint 2016 and SharePoint Online.
+SharePoint 2016 uses an older version of the SharePoint Framework than the version available in SharePoint Online.

+When scaffolding new projects, the SharePoint Framework Yeoman generator prompts you to choose if your solution should be using the latest version of the SharePoint Framework and be working only with SharePoint Online, or if it should use an older version of the SharePoint Framework and work with both SharePoint 2016 and SharePoint Online.

-When you run the `npm outdated` command in a project targeting both SharePoint Online and SharePoint 2016, it will show you the latest versions of the SharePoint Framework packages.
-These versions however work only with SharePoint Online.
-If you would update your solution to use these latest packages, it would not work with SharePoint 2016 anymore.
+When you run the `npm outdated` command in a project that targets both SharePoint Online and SharePoint 2016, it shows you the latest versions of the SharePoint Framework packages.
+These versions, however, work only with SharePoint Online.
+If you update your solution to use these latest packages, it no longer works with SharePoint 2016.

 When working with SharePoint Framework solutions compatible with SharePoint hosted on-premises, you should always verify which patch level the target SharePoint farm has and which version of the SharePoint Framework it supports.

-### Update packages
+## Update packages

 When updating packages to newer versions, you should always use your package manager (npm or Yarn).
 You should not edit the `package.json` file manually.
 If you follow the recommended practice of using a lock file, your changes to the `package.json` file would be ignored.

 Start with identifying which packages need updating and which newer version you want to use.
-Please note, that it might not always be possible for you to use the latest version of the given package as it might be incompatible with other SharePoint Framework dependencies, such as TypeScript.
+Note that it might not always be possible for you to use the latest version of the given package because it might be incompatible with other SharePoint Framework dependencies, such as TypeScript.

 For each package that you want to update, run the following command: